Become a Normal Sport Member

 Profile image of Kyle Porter

-“Hey, it’s me Kyle Porter – I’ll be here taking questions.
-AMA (but not about the LIV standings)”
+“Hey, it’s me Kyle Porter – I’ll be handling any questions you have (but pls don’t ask about the LIV standings)”

 Why are you launching reader membership?